+Legal Conclusions

-13. Respondent represents that since 1998, when he began his solo practice, he has successfully solicited over 550 U.S. Patent Grants from the USPTO for his clients.
-Respondent further represents that, since his receipt of the USPTO's August 28, 2008 letter, Respondent has continued to engage in a very active patent prosecution practice before the USPTO, including the grant of over 180 patents, without a recurrence of the conduct that is the subject of this proceeding.
-Legal Conclusions 14.
-Based on the information contained in paragraphs 3 through 13 above, Respondent acknowledges that, by signing and submitting checks to the Office drawn on insufficient funds and subsequently returned when the USPTO presented the checks for payment, he violated disciplinary rules of the USPTO Code of Professional Responsibility, namely: 37 C.F.R. §§ 10.23(b)(5) (proscribing conduct prejudicial to the administration of justice) and 10.23(b)(6) (proscribing engaging in conduct reflecting adversely on a practitioner's fitness to practice).
-Mitigating Factors 15.
-Respondent has no history of discipline before the Office during the twenty-two years he has been registered to practice before the Office.
-He unequivocally accepts responsibility for his financial bookkeeping errors and has cooperated fully with the OED investigation.
-Agreed Upon Sanction 16.
-Respondent agreed, and it is ORDERED that:
+11. Based on the information contained in paragraphs 3 through 10 above, Respondent acknowledges that, by signing and submitting checks to the Office drawn on insufficient funds that were subsequently returned when the USPTO presented the checks for payment, he violated Disciplinary Rules of the USPTO Code of Professional Responsibility, namely: 37 C.F.R. §§ 10.23(b)(5) (proscribing conduct prejudicial to the administration of justice) and 10.23(b)(6) (proscribing engaging in conduct reflecting adversely on a practitioner's fitness to practice).

+Mitigating Factors

+12. Respondent has been a registered patent practitioner for over 20 years without prior disciplinary history and has unequivocally accepted responsibility for his bookkeeping errors.

+Agree Upon Sanction

-- a.
+- 13. Respondent agreed, and it is ORDERED that: - a.
 Respondent be, and hereby is, suspended for a period of twenty-four (24) months from the practice of patent, trademark, and non-patent law before the USPTO commencing on the date this Final Order is signed and (ii) the suspension be immediately stayed as of the date this Final Order is signed and that the stay remain in effect until further order of the USPTO Director; - b.
 Respondent shall serve a twenty-four month probationary period commencing on the date this Final Order is signed; - c.
 Respondent shall be permitted to practice patent, trademark, and other non-patent law before the USPTO during his probationary period unless the stay of the suspension is lifted by order of the USPTO Director; - d.
 If the stay of the suspension is not lifted by order of the USPTO Director by the end of the probationary period, Respondent is not required to serve the suspension and this matter will be concluded; - e.
-37 C.F.R. §§ 11.58 and 11.60 do not apply unless the USPTO Director lifts the stay of the suspension.
+37 C.F.R. §§ 11.58 and 11.60 do not apply unless the USPTO Director lifts the stay of the suspension. - f.
+(1) in the event that the OED Director is of the opinion that Respondent, during the probationary period, failed to comply with any provision of this Final Order or any Disciplinary Rule of the USPTO Code of Professional Responsibility, the OED Director shall: